dchohfi/KeyValueObjectMapping/README.md

     1. If the key on NSDictionary are splited between some character, you can configure which character is and the framework will split and camelcase it to find the properly attribute.
 * Map any key to a specific attribute that doesn't follow the convention sugin **DCObjectMapping**.
 * To map an *one-to-many* relation use **DCArrayMapping** to tell what is the specific type of elements that will be inserted.
+* Parse *NSDate* using a specific date pattern(passed through the configuration) or if it's send on JSON in milliseconds since Jan 1, 1970 will be parsed with no additional configuration.
+* Having a property pointing to a **NSURL**, framework will try to *[NSURL URLWithString:]* with the value.

 Usage
 -------------------------

-KeyValueObjectMapping is a simple object, all you need to do is create a new object and start to transform a dictionary to any classes.
+**KeyValueObjectMapping** is a simple object, all you need to do is create a new object and start to transform a dictionary to any classes.

 Let's assume that you have some JSON like that:
 <pre>